UConn

 Finding Nash Equilibria

-The Best Respone Method
+The Best Response Method

 When a game does not have any dominant or dominated strategies, or when the iterated deletion of dominated strategies does not yield a unique outcome, we find equilibria using the best response (also called best reply) method.
 Note that this method will always find all of the Nash equilibria (in pure strategies—we'll learn about mixed strategies later) even if the game does have dominant or dominated strategies.